- Frequently Asked Questions

 Second, holding small units in your hand means you'll suffer many more difficulties when it comes time to sell.
 Shopping around between different dealers or online auction sites takes time – time you may not want to waste if you need to sell urgently.
 You'll also have to pay delivery costs and wait for payment, eating into the money your sale raises.
 That widens still further the "spread" between the price you paid when you bought and the price you receive when you sell.
 At best that spread runs to 5% or so on gold products, and it is typically much wider for silver.

 You avoid both these problems by using BullionVault.
-All the gold and silver you buy is held in the form of large, wholesale-market bars.
+All the gold, silver and platinum you buy is held in the form of large, wholesale-market bars.
 It is stored securely inside market-accredited vaults, and it is ready for you to sell the moment you choose.
 You can either offer it to the thousands of other people using BullionVault worldwide through our live online Order Board, setting your own price or accepting theirs.
 Or you can also sell it directly onto the professional wholesale market at the next Daily Price, the globally recognized benchmark achieved by trading banks and dealers through the world's largest bullion market in London.

 This is very different to "unallocated" metal.
 There, no specific bars are set aside, and the client is in fact owed metal by the bank, refinery or trading company providing the service.
 This exposes you to their financial situation, because it is carried on their balance sheet or accounts.
 If the company would fail or go bankrupt then you would have to join the line behind their creditors to try and recover your share.
-There doesn't in fact need to be any gold or silver held for the account.
+There doesn't in fact need to be any gold, silver or platinum held for the account.
 Because unallocated bullion is simply a promise to deliver rather than physically held metal in custody for your account.

 - our publicly released audited Balance Sheet, where client property is not listed;